Patrolin/hello-kernel/README.md

 # hello-kernel
-Hello world for i386 using GRUB.
+Hello world OS for i386 using GRUB.

+Basically just a port of https://github.com/andrewrk/HellOS to Zig 0.7